Sugaring: An Amazing, Natural Hair Removal Technique

 - It’s inexpensive because it only requires lemon and sugar.

-- Lasts just as long as wax.
+- It lasts just as long as wax.

-- It is less painful than wax.
+- It’s less painful than wax.

 - It also works on really short hair.

-- Used at room temperature.
+- You can use it at room temperature.

 - It helps eliminate dead skin cells and improves skin regeneration.